Vopaaz/checkpointing/docs/docs/index.md

 # Welcome to checkpointing

-Persistent cache for long-running Python functions.
+Persistent cache for Python functions.

 ## Introduction

 `checkpointing` provides a decorator which allows you to cache the return value of a [pure function](https://en.wikipedia.org/wiki/Pure_function#Compiler_optimizations)[^1] on the disk.
-When the function is called later with the same parameters, it automatically skips the function execution, retrieves the cached value and return.
+When the function is called later with the same arguments, it automatically skips the function execution, retrieves the cached value and return.

 For example,